nasa/Common-Metadata-Repository/README.md

   products that a provider generates on demand from users.
 This takes place when a user places an order or downloads a product through a URL
   - Main method: cmr.virtual_product.runner

-- index-set-app
-  - An application that maintains the set of indexes in elasticsearch for each concept
-  - Main method: cmr.index_set.runner

 - metadata-db-app
   - A database that maintains revisioned copies of metadata for the CMR